I suppose technically this title is a contradiction, as no animal that is extinct can be dangerous as they are well…. Extinct!

-Still you know what I mean.
-If you were ever to travel backwards in time then these would be the most dangerous animals you could hope to encounter
+Still if you were ever to travel backwards in time then these would be the most dangerous animals you might be unlucky enough to encounter

 Creatures of the past naturally have a certain appeal that modern animals lack simply because they are no longer here.
 Even small unspectacular birds like the Dodo seem more interesting simply because they are extinct.
 Would anyone care about an overgrown pigeon on the island of Mauritus had it not been for its tragic fate?

 In a way I suppose its like celebrities.
 There is always a certain morbid fascination with something, be it a rock star, or an animal, once its gone.

 Still many of these creatures were truly spectacular animals and far more deadly than famous modern predators, and in this article I am going to run down what I feel would have been the most dangerous extinct animals.